Best Kona Coffee: 2026 Top Picks (Plus How To Spot A Scam)

 The best Kona coffee, 100% Kona, has a rich aroma and a delicate yet distinct flavor.
 It may be roasted to any level; however, most Kona coffee roasters prefer a medium roast for this coffee bean.

-The flavor of Kona coffee is incredibly smooth with a subtle sweetness on the finish.
+The flavor of Kona coffee is incredibly smooth, with a subtle sweetness on the finish.
 It is a perfectly balanced cup.

 But this is true only for the best Kona coffees on the market.
 Many fakes out there claim to be Kona coffee but are instead a Kona blend consisting of only 10% Kona coffee beans and 90% cheaper, less flavorful beans.